Smiley-McSmiles/jellyman/README.md

 Syntax: jellyman -[COMMAND] [PARAMETER]

 COMMANDS:
 -b,   --backup               [DIRECTORY] Input directory to output backup archive.
 -ba,  --backup-auto          Perform an automatic backup.
 -bu,  --backup-utility       Start the automatic backup utility.
 -d,   --disable              Disable Jellyfin on System Start.
 -e,   --enable               Enable Jellyfin on System Start.
 -h,   --help                 Print this Help.
--i, --import                 [FILE.tar - optional] Input file to Import jellyfin-backup.tar.
+-i,   --import               Display list of backup .tar files to Import and automatically restores the selected backup.
 -p,   --permissions          [DIRECTORY - optional] Reset the permissions of Jellyfin's Media Library or supplied directory.
 -r,   --restart              Restart Jellyfin.
 -s,   --start                Start Jellyfin.
 -S,   --stop                 Stop Jellyfin.
 -t,   --status               Status of Jellyfin.
+-sm,  --search-media         Search Media in your media directory/directories.
+-lm,  --list-media           Provide a tree list of all media (output saved to /tmp/media.txt).
 -u,   --update-jellyfin      [URL - optional] Downloads and updates the current stable or supplied Jellyfin version.
 -U,   --update-jellyman      Update Jellyman - The Jellyfin Manager.
 -ub,  --update-beta          Update Jellyfin to the most recent Beta.
+-ls,  --library-scan         Tell Jellyfin to scan your media library.
 -v,   --version              Get the current installed version of Jellyfin.
 -vd,  --version-download     Download an available Jellyfin version from the stable repository.
 -vs,  --version-switch       Switch Jellyfin version for another previously installed version.
--rv, --remove-version        Remove a Jellyfin version.
+-vr,  --version-remove       Remove a Jellyfin version.
+-vl   --view-log             Choose from a list of logs to view.
 -rc,  --recertify            Removes old https certifications and creates new ones for the next 365 days.
 -rn,  --rename               Batch renaming script for TV shows.
--ls, --library-scan          Tell Jellyfin to scan your media library.
 -cp,  --change-http          Change Jellyfins http network port - Default = 8096.
 -cps, --change-https         Change Jellyfins https network port - Default = 8920.
--ik, --import-key            Import an API key
+-ik,  --import-key           Import a Jellyfin API key (Needed for `-ls` command).
 -md,  --media-directory      Change the Media Directory for Jellyman.
 -tc,  --transcode            Transcode a file/directory with a GB per hour filter (1.5GB is recommended).
 -tcp, --transcode-progress   View progress of the Transcode.
 -tcs, --transcode-stop       Stop the current transcode process.
 -X,   --uninstall            Uninstall Jellyfin and Jellyman Completely.

 EXAMPLE:
 - To stop jellyfin, disable on startup, and then get status of the jellyfin service: